Eres tú: Eurovision

 Televisión Española (TVE) the song as for the of the Eurovision Song Contest.
 For the song to participate in the contest, it was necessary to shorten it so that it fit into three minutes.
 TVE filmed a video clip with the group singing the song in a studio that was distributed to the other participant broadcasters as established by the contest regulations.

 On 7 April 1973, the Eurovision Song Contest was held at Grand Théâtre in Luxembourg hosted by the Compagnie Luxembourgeoise de Télédiffusion (CLT), and broadcast live throughout the continent.
 Mocedades performed "Eres tú" seventh on the night, following 's "Un train qui part" by Marie and preceding 's "Je vais me marier, Marie" by Patrick Juvet.
 Calderón himself conducted the event's live orchestra in the performance of the Spanish entry.

 At the close of voting, the song had received 125 points, placing second in a field of seventeen, after 's "Tu te reconnaîtras" by Anne-Marie David with 129 points.
 The 's "Power to All Our Friends" by Cliff Richard finished third with 123 points.
+This was Spain's best-scoring song at the contest at the time.
+This record was taken in when the nation placed third with Chanel and SloMo.
 "Eres tú" was succeeded as Spanish representative at the 1974 contest by "Canta y sé feliz" by Peret.

 Plagiarism controversy

 One of the biggest scandals at Eurovision resulted from the perceived similarity between the melody of "Eres tú" and that of 's 1966 entry "Brez besed".
-However, the authors of "Brez besed" neither officially complained nor filed a lawsuit, as neither was common practise at the time.
+However, the authors of "Brez besed" neither officially complained nor filed a lawsuit, as neither was common practice at the time.